1. Summary

 25. Changes to this policy

 Lumiere may update this Privacy Policy.
-Material changes should bump the privacy version and require renewed acceptance before protected workflows open.
-Optional research consent versions should also be bumped when consent language materially changes.
+Material changes bump the privacy version and can require renewed acceptance before protected workflows open.
+Optional research consent versions can also be bumped when consent language materially changes.